Skip to main content

 If your asset packs are older than 3 weeks on trend-driven products, CTR has already started dropping.
 The first move is a rotation audit: pull CTR by asset group over the last 4 weeks and identify where decay has started.

-If you are running tools and commodity beauty in one PMax campaign, the split is the highest-leverage structural change you can make this quarter.
+If you are running tools and commodity beauty in one PMax campaign, splitting them is the one structural change that pays back most this quarter.
 The ROAS difference between tools and commodity in a split setup vs blended setup is 0.6-1.2x.

 If you are serving US traffic and have not run your ad copy through FDA cosmetic-vs-drug language review, do that before your next campaign launch.
 The account-level suspension risk is real and the fix is free.